Rouhani says Saudis call Iran an enemy to conceal defeat in region

 Hariri returned to Lebanon last week and suspended his resignation but has continued his criticism of Hezbollah.

-Iran, Iraq, Syria and Russia form a line of resistance in the region which has worked toward stability and achieved “big accomplishments”, Rouhani said in the interview, which was reviewing his first 100 days in office in his second term.
+Iran, Iraq, Syria and Russia form a line of resistance in the region that has worked toward stability and achieved “big accomplishments”, Rouhani said in the interview, which was reviewing his first 100 days in office in his second term.

+Separately, Rouhani defended his government’s response to an earthquake in western Iran two weeks ago, a major challenges for his administration.

+The magnitude 7.3 quake, Iran’s worst in more than a decade, killed at least 530 people and injured thousands.
+The government’s response has become a lightning rod for Rouhani’s hard-line rivals, who have said the government did not respond adequately or quickly to the disaster.

+Hard-line media outlets have highlighted the role played by the Islamic Revolutionary Guards Corps, the most powerful military body in Iran and an economic powerhouse worth billions of dollars, in helping victims of the earthquake.

+Government ministries have provided health care for victims and temporary housing has been sent to the earthquake zone, but problems still exist, Rouhani said in the interview.

-Reporting by Babak Dehghanpisheh, Editing by Alison Williams
+Reporting by Babak Dehghanpisheh, Editing by Larry King